 Note: William H Moore Jr and John R Moore are the siblings of Mary J Moore and Robert James Moore Sr. Mary died in 1940 and Robert in 1925.
 I don’t have death dates for either brother.
 It’s possible they had already passed away.
 I just don’t know yet.

 Lewis and Jennie Thorward: Lewis and Jennie Thorward will be living at 75 Westville Avenue in Caldwell NJ.
 I know his because that was their home for their whole marriage.
 Lewis didn’t die until 1946, after which Jennie lived above the meat market before living with her daughter Llewellyn.
-1 In 1949 she is in the city directory and listed as living at the same address as the business.
+[1.
+Grandpa Moore for the first part, Dad for the second] In 1949 she is in the city directory and listed as living at the same address as the business.

 George W Thorward: Llewellyn’s brother will be in Caldwell somewhere.
 I do know he lived on Overlook Rd from Grandpa and the 1949 city directory.
 So I’ll try there first.